Friday, November 30, 2007

 Viasat with TV3 (owned by Modern Times Group)

-SBS Broadcasting Group with Kanal 5 Media in Sweden Radio
+SBS Broadcasting Group with Kanal 5 Radio

 Media in Sweden is often criticized of being biased towards the political left.
 The Department of Journalism and Mass Communication (JMG) at Gothenburg University has conducted yearly surveys regarding their political party sympathies among the members of the Swedish Union of Journalists (Swedish: Journalistförbundet), the largest trade union organizing journalists in Sweden.
 The latest survey, conducted in late 1999, has shown a significant higher percentage of support for the centre-left political parties (mainly the Left Party and the Green Party) compared to these parties' support amongst the general Swedish population